An illustration of legacy software reengineering.

 Define Scope of Work

-The scope of work for software reengineering depends on a few key factors.
+The scope of work for software re-engineering solution depends on a few key factors.
 Firstly, the developers need to estimate if the system needs complete rebuilding or partial replacement of the original legacy code.
 Secondly, they need to find the right solutions for each goal.
 It contains the choice of the tech stack, backend solutions, updating databases, etc. Finally, it’s possible to calculate the approximate timeline and cost of software rebuilding.

 These three most common reengineering approaches define the project’s scope.